 3This course will provide an in-depth study of the social/cultural basis of behavior and examine the role of mythology as a vehicle for intrapersonal and interpersonal understanding.
 The major theoretical, empirical, and applied lines of work in the following topics in contemporary social psychology will be explored, including social cognition, interpersonal perception, attitudes, stereotyping and prejudice, the self, and interpersonal and group relations.
 Mythology will be employed as a mechanism for cross-cultural comparison and as a unifying construct to enhance multicultural understanding.

 3A study of the historical, philosophical, and social-philosophic foundations of education.
 Emphasis is placed upon the ideas of the classical, medieval, Enlightenment, and post-Enlightenment periods that have influenced types of American educational systems relative to their mission and purpose.
 Analysis of how these systems have defined ethics and the characteristics of the virtuous person.

 3EN 5000 Teacher Action ResearchThis course is designed to provide a background in qualitative classroom-based research.
 Students design a research project in which they find and frame a research question that they will investigate through interview, observations, participant observations and/or analysis of artifacts.
 They will write up and present the results of this limited study.

-- Minimum for MEd in English Education – 33 credits
+- Total for MEd in English Education, 5–12 Certification Concentration – 36-39 credits

-In all programs, you may participate in courses and workshops sponsored by the Plymouth Writing Project, a summer-based institute promoting exemplary instruction of writing.
-The PWP courses may be used to fulfill the elective English and Writing component.
+You may participate in courses and workshops sponsored by the National Writing Project in New Hampshire, a summer-based institute promoting exemplary instruction of writing.
+The NWP courses may be used to fulfill the elective English and Writing component.